openbtps/btps-node/docs/docusaurus/docs/getting-started/server/delegationSupport.md

 // Handle artifacts that need delegation async function handleDelegatedArtifact(artifact, resCtx, delegator, server) {
   const { to, document, agentId, agentPubKey } = artifact;

   try {
     // Create transporter artifact from agent artifact const transporterArtifact = {
-      ...artifact.document // this already contains signed transport type artifact from the agent };
+      ...artifact.document, // this already contains signed transport type artifact from the agent };

-    // Determine if user is SaaS domain or custom domain based on the "to" field const isCustomDomain = getUserSettings(artifact.to) // when user setup the customdomain SaaS as you must save the details if the account type is custom or free user
+    // Determine if user is SaaS domain or custom domain based on the "to" field const isCustomDomain = getUserSettings(artifact.to); // when user setup the customdomain SaaS as you must save the details if the account type is custom or free user

     /* You can also use the following if your system din't capture if the user hasCustom domain or not */
     // const isCustomDomainFallBack = parseIdentity(artifact.to)?.domainName !=== 'yourDomain.com'

     let delegatedArtifact;

     if (isCustomDomain) {
       // Custom domain user - requires attestation
       // The user should already have a record since they signed up with custom domain